tiyd-python-2015-08/assigments/02--Apple-Tree-Roots/README.md

 The square root of 20 is 4.472137791286727.
 ```

-Your program will be tested with the script `test.sh`.
-To run this script, run
-`brew install roundup` first.

 ## Normal Mode

 Newton's method of successive approximations says that whenever we have a guess